top of page

 Areas with Low Visibility

-Reduce hiding spots for intruders by installing cameras in areas that are not easily seen from inside your home or the street.
+Reduce hiding spots for intruders by installing cameras in areas not easily seen from inside your home or the street.
 This includes spaces down the side of your house and dense gardens.

 Front and Rear Yards

-For example, in low-visibility areas, ensure that your front and rear yards are covered to deter intruders before they even reach your front door.
+For example, in low-visibility areas, ensure that both your front and rear yards are covered.
+This deters intruders before they even reach your front door.
+Outdoor security cameras serve as a superior deterrent; some should be positioned visibly to discourage attempts to break in.

 Credit: LOREX